 The next step is to gain the interest of potential customers outside the consortium in evaluating the POET tools and techniques.
 It is important to understand that the timing of these evaluations has to be chosen very carefully in order to achieve positive effects and to reduce the effort required to support such beta evaluations.
-OSC has experience in supporting tool evaluations of our verification tools.
-In order to conduct the evaluations with sound technical experience, OSC has to rely on the active support of the tool builders Politecnico di Torino, CEFRIEL and OFFIS.
-In the case the SW- and the RT-Level optimiser the evaluations will be closely accompanied by the subcontractor BullDAST.
+OSC/ChipVision is experienced in supporting tool evaluations regarding to power estimation and optimisation.
+In order to conduct the evaluations with sound technical experience, OSC/ChipVison has to rely on the active support of the tool builders Politecnico di Torino, CEFRIEL and OFFIS.
+In the case the SW- and the RT-Level optimiser the evaluations will be closely accompanied by the project partner BullDAST.